genesiscommunitysuccess/docs/docs/01_getting-started/03_quick-start/07_run-the-application.md

 ![](/img/quickstart-app-final.png)

 There's obviously a lot more to building enterprise-ready applications.
-We suggest you read through 'Defining your application' for details of all the Genesis components and their features.
+However, you now have enough knowledge and experience of the Genesis low-code platform to look at our reference documentation and learn more there.
+We hope you have a good experience.